 If you forget to bring your dogs’ food or if you don’t bring enough for the duration of their stay, we will provide our house dog food.
 Please note that while we use premium dog food with mild ingredients, changing your dog’s diet will most likely result in stomach distress so we urge you to provide their regular food.
 Should we be required to purchase your dog’s regular food, we are happy to accommodate, however, we will include a 30% service fee for such service.

 Please inform our staff of any treat issues or food allergies as we may opt to give the dogs treats unless instructed otherwise.

-While every effort is made to provide bathing services to your dog, their safety, health, and well-being is most important to us.
+Bathing is an ancillary service that Good Dog provides based on availability since we do not offer grooming services.
+When we do provide this service it is strictly as an add-on to daycare or boarding services.
+In those cases, we make every effort to provide bathing services to your dog.
+Their safety, health, and well-being are most important to us.
 Some dogs become anxious and overly agitated during bathing.
 Should your dog exhibit behavior that would compromise their health and safety or that of our staff, we will not perform the services and you will not be charged.
-Bathing is an ancillary service that Good Dog provides based on availability.
 We are often unable to provide these services, but if requested, we will make every effort to do so.

 Name Tags & Collars

 All dogs MUST be wearing a quick-release collar with a name tag and should be on a leash upon entry.
 No metal, pinch, choke, beaded, or studded collars are allowed in the daycare, boarding, or bathing areas.
 House collars are available on a first-come, first-served basis and must be returned to Good Dog.
 There will be a $20 charge for any house collars that are not returned.